 Negotiating With the Insurgents.
-In addition to exploring power sharing arrangements with moderate Sunni leaders, the Administration - and the Iraqi government - appears to have adopted a recommendation by early critics of U.S. policy to negotiate with some Sunni figures representing the insurgency (including members of the MSA) and even with some insurgent commanders.
-Secretary of Defense Rumsfeld confirmed to journalists in June 2005 that such discussions had taken place, and Iraqi President Talabani said in May 2006 that he had had talks with insurgent factions as well.
+A related idea is to negotiate with some Sunni figures representing the insurgency (including members of the MSA) and even with some insurgent commanders.
+The Administration - and the Iraqi government - appears to have adopted this recommendation, as demonstrated by Maliki's reconciliation effort.
+Even before that initiative, Secretary of Defense Rumsfeld confirmed to journalists in June 2005 that such discussions had taken place, and Iraqi President Talabani said in May 2006 that he had had talks with insurgent factions as well.
 The U.S. talks reportedly have been intended to help U.S. forces defeat Zarqawi's foreign insurgent faction.
-In June 2006, Prime Minister Maliki adopted a plan to try to defuse the insurgency by offering amnesty to former Baathists and other insurgents who had not killed U.S. or Iraqi forces, although the exact criteria remain unclear.
 No major insurgent faction has lain down arms in response to any talks with U.S. personnel or Iraqi officials, although Iraqi leaders say some insurgent groups have expressed tentative interest in the amnesty plan.
 The insurgents who have attended such talks reportedly want an increased role for Sunnis in government and a timetable for U.S. withdrawal.
 Some U.S. officials appear to believe that talking directly with insurgents increases insurgent leverage and emboldens them to continue attacks.